-Make the most of our central downtown location and find itineraries and other NYC attractions recommended by our hotel Concierge and man-about-town.
-Contact email@example.com for advice on visiting Lower East Side hotspots, or plan the perfect New York City day with one of our detailed itineraries.
+Make the most of our central downtown location with our concierge-created itineraries and list of attractions.
+Contact firstname.lastname@example.org for advice on visiting Lower East Side hotspots or for assistance in planning the perfect New York City day.

 - Russ & Daughter’s (179 East Houston St @ Allen St) for bagels and lox.

 - Walk 2 blocks West to Sara D. Roosevelt Park to eat and people-watch.

 - Balthazar Bakery (80 Spring St @ Crosby St) for a coffee and a treat.

 - Brunch at Lure Fishbar (142 Mercer @ Prince St).

 - Take a stroll through Washington Square Park and relax.
 After all, it’s Sunday!

 - Take 4th Street heading East to Avenue A, and back to the Hotel on Rivington.

 A beautiful Saturday morning stroll through the Lower East Side, then zip over to Brooklyn on the F Train for a slice or a cone then walk back over the beautiful and historic Brooklyn Bridge for the most majestic view of Manhattan… Fuhgeddaboutit.